joared/quaternion_eskf/README.md

 # quaternion_eskf
-Orientation estimation using quaternions and the Error State Kalman Filter (ESKF)
+Orientation estimation using quaternions and the Error State Kalman Filter (ESKF).
+For detailed explanation of the implementation, see quaternion_eskf.pdf.

 ## Run the ESKF